 When you're young, your neurons build new connections easily.
 After eighteen, it's not easy to build new circuits to turn on in new ways.
 It takes a lot of repetition.
 So pick a new happy habit and start repeating it.
 Over time, your new happy habits will feel as natural as your old ones, and you won't have the unfortunate side effects.

-Lots more on rewiring your happy chemical circuits in my new book, Meet Your Happy Chemicals.
+Lots more on rewiring your happy chemical circuits in my new book, Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin and Endorphin.
 Free downloads on your happy chemicals at Inner Mammal Institute.org (just below the books), and on my Psychology Today bio page under "Research Papers."